nmbeilke/Social-Network-API/README.md

  ## Usage
  This application has not been deployed.
-An overview video of the GET, POST, PUT and Delete routes being used in Insomnia locally is linked below.
+An overview video of the GET, POST, PUT and DELETE routes being used in Insomnia locally is linked below.
  Link to walkthrough video: https://drive.google.com/file/d/1ECkQlrDVFJRSmjjNq-j3cLlg9HeXruWe/view